Mazorlion/Desynced-Wiki-Scripts/README.md

 1) Evaluates a subset of game files in `--game-data-directory` in a lua environment.
 2) Traverses the `data` tree to parse out necessary information.
-3) Outputs wiki templates to `--output_directory` structured by category.
+3) Outputs wiki templates to `--output-directory` structured by category.

 ## Wiki Upload